 - Take note of how far your finger goes inside the vagina when you reach the cervix.
 It is important to consider the ‘knuckle rule’.

 If your fingertip can feel your cervix when your 2nd knuckle is inside your vagina, or roughly half way up your finger, you have a medium or average height cervix.
+All model sizes are an option depending on age and if you have given birth vaginally or by C-section.

 If your fingertip can feel your cervix when more than your 2nd or 3rd knuckle is inside the vagina or can barely reach your cervix, you have a high cervix.
+We recommend UltuCup Model 1 or Model 2 depending on age and if you have given birth vaginally or by C-section.

 Kimberly Langdon M.D. is a retired University-trained obstetrician/gynecologist with 19-years of clinical experience.
 She delivered over 2000 babies to mothers in a suburban Midwestern community.
 Beside obstetrics, she specialized in gynecologic diseases such as menstrual disorders, infertility diagnosis and treatment especially pertaining to tubal blockage and polycystic ovarian syndrome (PCOS).
 Her practice was dedicated to solving complex cases of pelvic pain, menopausal issues, hormone replacement therapies-including natural or bioidentical hormones.